More about: Statue of Liberty Tickets and Tours

 If you fancy seeing the Statue of Liberty from a different viewpoint, there are many places in New York that will give you the best views of the Statue of Liberty, but you can also book a helicopter flight.
 You'll see not only the Statue but also Manhattan's most imposing skyscrapers.
 Sounds good, doesn't it?
 If you want to read more about this option, I recommend my article on how to take a helicopter ride over Manhattan.

 Whether it's your first time in New York or you're already a frequent visitor, you'll know that the city is huge and there are numerous things to see and do in New York Taking a guided tour is essential to get to know the most important sights and understand the history and customs of the city.
-Here is my report on these two tours, which for me are the most complete: Upper and Lower Manhattan Tour y New York Contrasts Tour.
+Here is my report on these two tours, which for me are the most complete: Upper and Lower Manhattan Tours in New York y Contrasts Tours in New York.

 If, on the other hand, you have plenty of time and feel like getting out of the city to discover its surroundings, I leave you here my article on 5 Day Trips from New York so you can explore all the options.